Minecraft-Transit-Railway/Minecraft-Transit-Railway/README.md

 ## License

-This project is licensed with the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This project is licensed with the [MIT License](https://opensource.org/licenses/MIT).
 All [Noto fonts](http://www.google.com/get/noto/), bundled with this mod, are licensed with the [Open Font License](http://scripts.sil.org/OFL).

 ## Questions?
 Comments?
 Complaints?